 APP 13 – Correction of personal information

-If you think your personal information, held by Elders, may have been compromised in any way or you have any other Privacy related complaints or issues, you should also raise the matter with the Privacy Officer.
+If you think your personal information, credit information, or credit eligibility information, held by Elders, may have been compromised in any way or you have any other Privacy related complaints or issues, you should also raise the matter with the Privacy Officer.